statsig-io/docs/docs/integrations/data-exports/overview.md

 ## Validating data

 Many teams audit and compare their data in Statsig with what they have in other systems.
+There are no black box algorithms.
+We use well-recognized statistical methods and industry best practices and you should be able to reproduce results yourself.

 Some tips when doing so -
 1. Start small: Use a day's worth of data to reduce the variables in play.
 When comparing experiments, start with a full day (not days the experiment started/stopped where there's partial data).
 2. Third party ads/tracking blockers can block events sent to 3rd party services.
 Using a server side integration or [proxying requests via your domain](https://docs.statsig.com/custom_proxy) will remove this.
 3. Watch for time zone conversion issues to make sure a consistent definition of day is being used.